rohmaniat/SWE4S-Cryo-2D-Class-Generation/README.md

 - Give more specificity to the particle_env.yml file.
 We want to make sure anyone can run it.
 - Make a bunch of unit and functional tests.
 Let's make sure we really catch all our edge cases.
+- Get the data onto our little corner of Fiji.
+Also upload our code and make sure it works on there.
+- Build the actual training loop.
+We need a file that outputs a model.smthng
+- Build a testing area.
+Not sure if this is gonna be in the same file as the training loop or not.
+- Build an execution file (different name?).
+This should take in a model and some mrc files and should spit out csv files with coordinates
+- Build a Snakemake file.
+Let's make this thing reproducible!

 ## Notes